roytwu/Tut_oop_cat1/README.md

 ## _opencv_demo
 Demo of matrix operation in OpenCV
 1. **basic** --
-  This project demonstrate how to create matrices in OpenCV, and it also shows basic operations such as matrix multiplication, matrix transpose, matrix concatenation, etc.
+  This project demonstrate how to create matrices and vectors in OpenCV, it also shows basic operations such as matrix multiplication, matrix transpose, matrix concatenation, inner product and cross product between 2 vectors, etc.
 2. **rotation** --
   This project works on roation matices and unit quaternions specifically.
 And it demonstrate how to convert between OpenCV and Eigen.